minio/docs/source/includes/common/bucket-replication.rst

           Otherwise, move the toggle to the :guilabel:`Off` position.

       * - Delete Markers
-        - Leave selected to also replicate MinIO's indication that an object has been deleted and should also be marked deleted at the ation bucket.
+        - Leave selected to also replicate MinIO's indication that an object has been deleted and should also be marked deleted at the action bucket.
           Otherwise, move the toggle to the :guilabel:`Off` position to prevent marking the object as deleted in the destination bucket.

       * - Deletes